leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

 4. Provide the details of the RTE consumer
 - a. **Name**, put a descriptive name
-- b. **Robust import set transformer**, select the Integration Hub ETL you created in Part 2
+- b. **Robust import set transformer**, select the Integration Hub ETL created in Part 2

  <img src="screenshots/sc_sc_rte_consumer.png" height="300">